 Approximately 80 percent of first-year students live near campus in Hyde Park because of the abundance of affordable housing and convenience to the Law School.
-Some students will choose to move up north to other Chicago neighborhoods during their second and third years.
-We usually have students living in the South Loop, River North, Streeterville, and Lincoln Park.
+Some students choose to move to other Chicago neighborhoods during their second and third years.
+We usually have students living in the South Loop, River North, Streeterville, and Logan Square.

 Is it difficult to find housing in the city?

-No, there is an abundance of both private and University-owned housing near campus in Hyde Park.
+No, there is an abundance of housing near campus in Hyde Park.
 The cost of living in Chicago is very affordable compared to other major cities.
 Our housing page contains more information.